corda/corda-docs/content/en/docs/cenm/1.3/config-network-parameters.md

 * **whitelistContracts**:
-Contract whitelist specific configuration (Optional).
+Specific configuration for contracts whitelist (optional).

   * **cordappsJars**:
-  List of file paths referencing CorDapp JAR files that will be automatically scanned for contract classes to be included in the whitelist.
+  The list of file paths referencing CorDapp `.jar` files that will be automatically scanned for contract classes to be included in the whitelist.

   * **exclude**:
-  List of contract class names (i.e. full package names) to be excluded from the whitelist.
+  The list of contract class names (for instance, full package names) to be excluded from the whitelist.

   * **contracts**:
-  List of explicitly specified whitelisted contracts.
+  The list of explicitly specified whitelisted contracts.
 Each element of the list has the following attributes:

   * **className**: